ahkscript/awesome-AutoHotkey/README.md

 ## Scripts
 *List of useful AutoHotkey scripts.
-Script is code that is intended to be used as standalone one and is not meant to be integrated with other code.*
+Script is code that is intended to be used as standalone programs, and is not meant to be integrated with other code.*

 #### Clipboard
 * [Clipjump](http://clipjump.sourceforge.net/) - is a Multiple-Clipboard management utility for Windows.
 Source: [Github](https://github.com/aviaryan/Clipjump).
 Forum threads: [link 1](http://ahkscript.org/boards/viewtopic.php?f=6&t=401), [link 2](http://www.autohotkey.com/board/topic/91488-clipjump-the-ultimate-clipboard-manager-updated-0708/).